 In order to diagnose Graves’ disease, the first thing your healthcare provider will do is take a detailed personal and family history, record your symptoms, and perform a physical examination.
 If their findings are consistent with Graves’ disease or another type of hyperthyroidism, they may order different tests to confirm the diagnosis and determine the exact cause of your symptoms.

-Your doctor could order different blood tests can be used to measure your levels of thyroid-stimulating hormone (TSH), which as its name suggests, is a hormone that stimulates your thyroid to produce more thyroid hormones.
+Your doctor could order different blood tests for Graves’ disease diagnosis.
+Blood tests can be used to measure your levels of thyroid-stimulating hormone (TSH), which as its name suggests, is a hormone that stimulates your thyroid to produce more thyroid hormones.